OpenDDS/OpenDDS/docs/internal/docs.rst

 ===================

 Before a release, a preview of the whole news for the next release will always be available in :doc:`/news`.
-It's also possible to see the source of that preview by running ``./docs/news.py preview``.
+It's also possible to see the source of that preview by running ``./docs/news.py preview`` or ``./docs/news.py preview-all``.
-During a release the fragments are permanently committed to :doc:`/news` and :ghfile:`NEWS.md` and the fragment files in :ghfile:`docs/news.d` are removed.
+During a release the fragments are permanently committed to :ghfile:`docs/news.d/_releases` and :ghfile:`NEWS.md` and the fragment files in :ghfile:`docs/news.d` are removed.

 .. seealso:: :doc:`release`